patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 ### Getting the design kit

-#### Download the font
+#### Download fonts
-PatternFly currently uses Red Hat Text and Red Hat Display.
-To download these fonts, go to https://github.com/RedHatOfficial/RedHatFont and download the whole repository.
-Then select all files in the "TTF" folder and double-click.
-This will install them onto your computer locally.
+PatternFly currently uses Red Hat Text and Red Hat Display, [which you can download here](https://github.com/RedHatOfficial/RedHatFont).
+Once you've downloaded the repository, select all files in the "TTF" folder and double-click to install them onto your computer locally.

 ### What's in the design kit?